-The sea lion habitat currently houses 11 California sea lions and a harbor seal.
+The sea lion habitat currently houses nine California sea lions and three harbor seals.

 The main population of California sea lions is found along the west coast in the Pacific Ocean.
 Harbor seals are commonly found in the coastal waters of the North Atlantic and Pacific oceans.
 While both are marine mammals and powerful, graceful swimmers, sea lions and seals have distinct differences.
-Harbor seals and other “true” seals do not have external ear flaps, while sea lions, along with fur seals and walruses, have visible, external ear flaps.
+Harbor seals and other “true” seals do not have external ear flaps, while sea lions and fur seals have visible, external ear flaps.
 Sea lions can rotate their hind flippers under their bodies, allowing them to walk easily on land.
 Seals do not have this ability and move about in an inchworm-like motion.

 Sustainable Seafood and Ocean Conservation

 All marine mammals are protected by the federally regulated Marine Mammal Protection Act.
 Though California sea lions and harbor seals are listed as "common" and not currently endangered in the wild, other marine species are.

 Ocean animals are often accidentally caught during commercial fishing for other fish.
 It's important that consumers purchase seafood from suppliers that farm or fish in ways that will ensure the long-term health of the world's oceans, rivers and lakes.
 Visitors can pick up a Midwest Seafood Watch Pocket Guide at the Zoo for a list of recommended seafood choices (and those that are not recommended).
 A card can also be downloaded here.